 The gas transport business in Slovakia is generally contracted through ship-or-pay contracts, whereby fees are paid on the availability of the network, regardless of whether the contracted capacity is used or not.
 These contracts are normally long-term, typically entered into with counterparties with investment grade credit ratings and secured by bank guarantees or cash collaterals.
 These contracts provide a stable and highly visible business profile.

-The table below provides an overview of technical, contracted and available capacities at all entry and exit border points of the transport network as of 24 September 2019:
+The table below provides an overview of technical, contracted and available capacities at all entry and exit border points of the transport network for 2017: